SonyCSLParis/concept_map/README.md

 # ConceptMapsSummaries

-[Code for a paper submitted to ACL 2024]
+[Code for a paper submitted to EMNLP 2024]

 ## Contributors